kamipatel/cdp-ingestion-starter-pack/README.md

 ## Pre-req
 > Create a new connected app (<a href="https://help.salesforce.com/s/articleView?id=sf.c360_a_create_ingestion_api_connected_app.htm&type=5"> developer doc</a>)
-From Setup -> Apps->Apps Manager->New Connected app
+- From Setup -> Apps->Apps Manager->New Connected app
-Note down client id and secret values
+- Note down client id and secret values
 > Create a new Ingestion API connector (<a href="https://help.salesforce.com/s/articleView?id=sf.c360_a_connect_an_ingestion_source.htm&type=5"> developer doc</a>)
-From CDP setup -> Configuration->Ingestion API->Click New
+- From CDP setup -> Configuration->Ingestion API->Click New
-Give it a name "External Lead".
+- Give it a name "External Lead API".
 From the git repo's Config directory, upload external_lead.yaml as a schema
-> From "Customer Data Platform" app, "Data Streams" tab, create a new data stream using the above Ingestion API.
-Note down the dlo_object as shown
+> From "Customer Data Platform" app-> "Data Streams" tab
+- Create a new data stream using the above Ingestion API.
+- Note down the value of the field "Object API Name" as dlo_object

 ## Test using a python based notebook
 # Demo use-case